-WSU QB Luke Falk will return for his senior season, says Mike Leach
+WSU coach Mike Leach believes QB Luke Falk will return for his senior season

 - British singer George Michael dies at age 53 VIEW

-Earlier this fall, Falk (6-foot-4, 216-pounds) denied a report saying he’d decided to forego his senior season to enter the NFL Draft, and claimed that if he had to decide midseason, he would stay.
+Earlier this fall, Falk (6-foot-4, 216-pounds) denied a report saying he’d decided to forgo his senior season to enter the NFL Draft, and claimed that if he had to decide midseason, he would stay.

 With his football I.Q., his accuracy and ability to make every throw in the playbook, coupled with his toughness and leadership qualities, Falk is regarded as a possible early-to-mid round NFL Draft selection, though, experts say, he will have to show NFL teams that he’s durable enough to play at the next level, and will also have to transition from Leach’s Air Raid to a pro-style scheme.